 Synthesis – Communism leads to death and failure; is beaten back or reduced by its practitioners; Soviet Union collapse; capitalism and Western values are still around, as they helped make the world prosperous; private property is still desired; pushback against Neo-Marxism is happening

 As Youtuber Ryan Chapman describes, Marx’s students were wondering why communism was not yet ruling the world.
 So they established the Frankfurt School to discuss this.
 They probably thought, if it won’t happen naturally, let’s give it a boost.
-Freudian ideas were incorporated.
+Freudian ideas were incorporated (Long before this, Lenin in the Soviet Union said that Communism cannot happen naturally, so it needs to be boosted by a state party).
 Some of them, like Herbert Marcuse and Antonio Gramsci (although Gramsci was not part of the Frankfurt School but worked in parallel), said that violence wasn’t working; instead, sneak in Marxist ideas into culture, including popular culture.
 Instead of using the proletariat, they will use the intellectuals to spread ideas of revolution.
 This was Cultural Marxism.

 Frankfurt School ideas also found their way into the movements, namely the New Left, that came up during the Civil Rights movement and others in the 1960s.
 The New Left tried to hide its Marxist connections, but the basic premise of overthrow was still there.
 Also, scholar Helen Pluckrose says that the Left were actually in a schism at this point.
 Against the New Left were what could be called the Liberal Left or, as I will call them, the Real Left.
 The latter objected to the radical approaches of the New Left, including critical theory (Max Horkheimer), critical race theory (Richard Delgado, Kimberlé Crenshaw, et al), postmodernism, identity politics, social justice and other such ideas.
 The Real Left, among which I will include Martin Luther King Jr., are the ones who deserve more credit for successes in Civil Rights.
 Even today, they are still at odds with the New Left or Neo-Marxists.